 Students may, upon request, withhold their name and address information from publication in the Student Directory.
-Such students should turn in a signed written request at 150 Administration Building during the first five days of classes fall term.
+To do so, fill out a Directory Exclusion Form in 150 Administration Building during the first eight days of classes fall semester.

 -Office of the Registrar -June 1972